pulkitgpt1234/bookemanag/README.md

 # bookemanag
-this is basically library management web application made using html,css and js.
+this is a library management web application made using html,css and javascript.